hotosm/tm-admin/docs/dataexchange.md

 the YAML config file subsystem will support using a subset of all the database columns.

+Some of the data to be exchanged is currently supported by the REST API for FMTM and TM.
+The plan is for these modules in the TM-Admin project work under those REST APIs for database access.
+This lets the REST API stay focused on supporting the web frontend for each application.

 # Identifying Records

 Since the ID can't be used between projects, the name or address is